 - An SMS interface through which alerts and status updates could be sent to ERWs and queries received and processed from them.

-- Deduplication of ERW records based on their profile
+- De-duplication of ERW records based on their profile and on facial recognition

-Odoo, formerly known as OpenERP, is a suite of open-source enterprise management applications that easily emerged as the best fit for our core database requirements.
-It’s major attraction was the ease with which one could develop addons, while its large user base and browser-based user interface made it even more appealing.
-With Odoo and its PostgreSQL database engine forming the core of our solution, it was relatively simple to develop our extensions, with its webservice architecture integration with external components via its excellent XML-RPC interface being fairly straightforward.
-Another advantage was that Odoo already had a human resource addon whose design was not far away from what we wanted.
+Odoo, formerly known as OpenERP, is a suite of open source enterprise management applications that easily emerged as the best fit for our core database requirements.
+Its major attraction was the ease with which one could develop add-ons, while its large user base and browser-based user interface made it even more appealing.
+With Odoo and its PostgreSQL database engine forming the core of our solution, it was relatively simple to develop our extensions, with its web service architecture integration with external components via its excellent XML-RPC interface is fairly straightforward.
+Another advantage was that Odoo already had a human resource add-on the design of which was not far away from what we wanted.

-Data Deduplication was to be an integral part of the system.
-With tens of thousands of record supplied to us via excel spreadsheets, we had to properly plan for a considerable amount of duplications in the records.
-Deduplicating data was particularly tricky because of the unlimited ways a person’s data can be represented.
-No convention existed for recording ERW data and so there was an absence of important fields like names, telephone numbers, address etc that we could use to deduplicate our dataset.
-Factor in the possibility of spelling mistakes and largely incomplete data, and the magnitude of the deduplication nightmare increased.
-For this problem of extracting, matching and resolving entity we had to turn to machine learning, natural language processing and statistical techniques.
-This ruled out using the power of postgresql alone as relational databases are not meant to handle complex entity resolutions.
-Instead, we turned to yet another open-source project, Dedupe.
+Data de-duplication was to be an integral part of the system.
+With tens of thousands of records supplied to us via excel spreadsheets, we had to properly plan for a considerable amount of duplication in the records.
+De-duplicating data was particularly tricky because of the unlimited ways a person’s data can be represented.
+No convention existed for recording ERW data and so there was an absence of important fields like names, telephone numbers, address etc that we could use to de-duplicate our dataset.
+Factor in the possibility of spelling mistakes and largely incomplete data and the magnitude of the de-duplication nightmare increased.
+For this problem of extracting, matching and resolving entity we had to turn to machine learning, natural language processing, and statistical techniques.
+This ruled out using the power of PostgreSQL alone as relational databases are not meant to handle complex entity resolutions.
+Instead, we turned to yet another open source project, Dedupe.

-Seeing how successfully open source software was deployed in our context we hope to see this ideology embraced by West Africans.
-With billions of dollars being wasted by both Governments and the International Development Community operating in our sub-region on low-quality, non-functional software shelved after few months due to poor quality or low user adoption, it is imperative that we turn to the open source landscape for our software requirements.
-The billions being poured into commercial software licensing can easily be redirected at more pressing needs, such as poverty alleviation, HIV and Malaria prevention, to name a few.
+Seeing how successful open source software was deployed in our context we hope to see other West Africans in the tech for development space embrace open source technology.
+With billions of dollars being wasted by both Governments and the International Development Community operating in our sub-region on low-quality, non-functional software shelved after few months due to poor quality or low user adoption, it is imperative that we turn to open source technology for our software requirements.
+The billions being poured into commercial software licensing can easily be redirected to more pressing needs, such as poverty alleviation, HIV and Malaria prevention, to name a few.